-- If your child is unwell they should stay home. - You can ring your GP for advice. - Do not just go to your GP if you are concerned you or your child has coronavirus.
-This is important. - The DHHS coronavirus hotline is 1800 675 398 for further advice. - You can also contact your RCH team on 9345 6437
+- · If your child is unwell they should stay home. - · You can ring your GP for advice. - Do not just go to your GP if you are concerned you or your child has coronavirus please ahead call first.
+This is important. - The DHHS coronavirus hotline is 1800 675 398 for further advice. - You can also contact your RCH team on rheumatology.team@rch.org.au